 Nissan Maxima Interior

-The 2013 Nissan Maxima 3.5 S comes with standard features that include dual-zone automatic climate control, push-button start, Bluetooth phone connectivity and an eight-speaker stereo with an auxiliary input jack and a six-disc CD changer.
-Options and features available on higher trims include a backup camera, panoramic moonroof, a power rear sunshade, navigation and a Bose stereo with Bluetooth audio streaming, a USB port and satellite radio.
+The 2014 Nissan Maxima comes standard with push-button start, Bluetooth phone connectivity, dual-zone automatic climate control and an eight-speaker stereo with an auxiliary input and a six-disc CD changer.
+Options include a backup camera, a dual panel moonroof, navigation, a Bose stereo system, Bluetooth audio streaming, a USB port and satellite radio.

 - "The instrument binnacle is intelligently designed and filled with big, legible gauges, exactly what one would need if you were to take Nissan up on its renewed 4DSC (Four-Door Sports Car) boast." -- Autoblog (2010)

-Test drivers like the Maxima’s 14.2 cubic feet of trunk space, saying that there’s plenty of room and a wide trunk opening.
-S and SV models come with a 60/40 split-folding rear seat to expand cargo capacity.
-SV models with the Premium and Sport packages have rear bucket seats that offer a center pass-through, but do not fold.
+The Maxima has 14.2 cubic feet of trunk space, which is above average for an upscale midsize car.
+Reviewers say that there’s plenty of room and a wide trunk opening.
+S and base SV models come with a 60/40 split-folding rear seat to expand cargo capacity.
+SV models with the Premium or Sport package have rear bucket seats that feature a center pass-through, but do not fold.

 - "Out back the Maxima's trunk offers a healthy 14.2 cubic feet of cargo room." -- Edmunds (2012)

 Next Steps: Nissan Maxima

 - View the best prices for the 2014 Nissan Maxima

 - Calculate monthly payment and apply for a loan